-Collaborate with other advisory groups to establish amenities such as trails and educational opportunities on storm water facility sites.
+Collaborate with other advisory groups to establish amenities such as trails and educational opportunities on stormwater facility sites.

 Responsible for gathering data and information needed by the CWC members to evaluate programs and make recommendations.

-Meeting notes from previous years are available.
-Contact the Clean Water Division Staff Liaison Alice Millward at 564.397.5267 for more information.
+Meeting notes for years 2019-2022 are available below.
+For prior years, contact Clean Water Division Staff Liaison Alice Millward at 564.397.5267.